At-Home Safety Tips

 Proper installation of a smoke alarm is very important as well.
 Smoke alarms should be installed on a wall or ceiling only, according to the manufacturer's instructions.
 It must be a minimum of 10 cm (4") away from the wall and a minimum of 6 metres (20 feet) from any heat-producing appliances such as stoves and fireplaces.

-Learn more about carbon monoxide alarms.
+Learn more about smoke alarms.

 Recall notice